alireza-akbarzadeh/go-restful-app/README.md

-# Go RESTful API - Event Management System
+# GinFlow - Modern Go API Framework

-A RESTful API built with Go for managing events and attendees.
+A modern RESTful API framework built with Go and Gin for managing events and attendees.
 Perfect for learning Go web development with best practices and clean architecture.

 ## 📋 Table of Contents